Gonzo (Muppet): Species

 In Muppets from Space, Gonzo has a starring role.
-In the film, he shown to be an alien, and his alien family tracks him down with the intention of welcoming him back into his long-lost community; before their departure, they ask him to return to space with them.
+In the film, he is shown to be an alien, and his alien family tracks him down with the intention of welcoming him back into his long-lost community; before their departure, they ask him to return to space with them.
 Gonzo says goodbye to the Muppets, but soon realizes that he would be abandoning the friends who have been like his family all along, prompting him to decline the aliens' offer.

 Gender

-In a 1984 Muppets comic strip, Gonzo is seen passing by the gendered bathroom options of "Women" and "Men", and instead walking through a door labeled "Whatever", which some members of the LGBTQ+ community have interpreted to mean that Gonzo is non-binary.

-On a 2021 episode of Muppet Babies parodying Cinderella, Gonzo puts on the glass slipper and transforms into "Gonzorella".
+In one episode of Muppet Babies parodying Cinderella, Gonzo puts on the glass slipper and transforms into "Gonzorella".
 Gonzo later admits to his fellow Muppets that "the princess who came to your ball tonight... was me."
 When Miss Piggy asks why Gonzo did not tell them, Gonzo replies, "Because you all expected me to look a certain way.
 I don't want you to be upset with me... but I don't want to do things just because that's the way they've been done, either.
 I wanna be me."
-When asked about the episode producer Tom Warburton said that early on the plan was to make Gonzo appear in a skirt as if it were no big deal, because "Gonzo is always 200 percent Gonzo 347 percent of the time", but the writing team decided to take it further with the Cinderella arc.
+When asked about the episode, producer Tom Warburton said that early on the plan was to make Gonzo appear in a skirt as if it were no big deal, because "Gonzo is always 200 percent Gonzo 347 percent of the time", but the writing team decided to take it further with the Cinderella arc.
 Warburton remarked that "It was just SO wonderfully Gonzo.
-We hope he inspires kids watching to be 347% of themselves in their own way, too."
+We hope they inspire kids watching to be 347% of themselves in their own way, too."
+One fan commented that this episode was in line with Gonzo's character, pointing to episodes of the 1980s Muppet Babies series where Gonzo wore dresses.

+Some fans have analyzed Gonzo through a queer lens, even before the Gonzorella episode.
+These fans note in their analyses that ambiguity and nonconformity are central to his identity as a character, and that those themes are often seen in LGBTQ characters and media and reflect real-world experiences of many LGBTQ people, which leads to some LGBTQ viewers identifying with Gonzo.